-As well as the cows and sheep – all bred and nurtured by the family – Andy and Anne buy in Gloucester Old Spot Weaner pigs from neighbouring producers and give them free run of the farm’s roomy paddocks.
-Much of the rest of the farm is dedicated to environmental schemes, with hedgerow management and ten acres of wildflower meadows, where vetch, clover and ox eye daisies provide a colourful home for bees and insects in the spring and summer.
+As well as the cows and sheep – all bred and nurtured by the family – Andy buy in Gloucester Old Spot Weaner pigs from neighbouring producers and give them free run of the farm’s roomy paddocks.
+Much of the rest of the farm is dedicated to environmental schemes, with hedgerow management and 30 acres of wildflower meadows, where vetch, clover and ox eye daisies provide a colourful home for bees and insects in the spring and summer.

 There is also a patch of ungrazed grass given over to owls from the neighbouring woodland.
 “We don’t cut the fields for hay until very late in summer to let everything go through its process of life,” says Andy.